EMDR Therapy in Dallas Texas

 -

-You only want to receive EMDR therapy from a licensed mental health professional who has completed additional EMDR basic training and consultation.
+You only want to receive EMDR therapy from a licensed mental health professional who has completed EMDR basic training and consultation.
 Michelle is a Licensed Clinical Social Worker- Supervisor and holds additional EMDR certifications.
-Providing EMDR therapy has bee the primary work of her therapy career.
+Providing EMDR therapy has been the primary work of her therapy career.

 Michelle is a Certified EMDR therapist which means: she completed EMDR with at least 50 sessions of EMDR with 25 clients, received an additional 20 hours of consultation, ongoing continuing education courses about EMDR treatment, and the recommendation of 2 EMDR consultants to be certified.